rust-lang/rust/src/doc/reference.md

 * Raw pointers (`*`)
   : Raw pointers are pointers without safety or liveness guarantees.
-    Raw pointers are written as `*const T` or `*mut T`, for example `*const int` means a raw pointer to an integer.
+    Raw pointers are written as `*const T` or `*mut T`, for example `*const isize` means a raw pointer to an integer.
     Copying or dropping a raw pointer has no effect on the lifecycle of any other value.
 Dereferencing a raw pointer or converting it to any other pointer type is an [`unsafe` operation](#unsafe-functions).